ppopth/ubiquitous-journey/README.md

 }
 ```

-There are also two important things exported from the package.
+There are also important things exported from the package.
 - The function `simlab.GetTopology` which loads a topology from a file path.
-- The global variable `simlab.Lantencies` which contains the latencies across countries.
+- The global variable `simlab.Lantencies` which contains the latencies across countries, which are hard-coded in `country_latencies.json`.

-The latencies are hard-coded in `country_latencies.json`.
+- The global variable `simlab.Weights` which contains the country distribution among nodes, which is hard-coded in `weights.json`.